openfisca/openfisca.org/content/association/rules-of-procedure.en.md

 ### 3) Payment

-All fees are paid transparently on OpenCollective.
-The account on [opencollective.com/openfisca](https://opencollective.com/dashboard/openfisca) is the only one holding funds on behalf of the Foundation.
+All fees are paid transparently on AssoConnect.
+The account on AssoConnect is the only one holding funds on behalf of the Foundation.

 ### 4) Exclusion